zingsurfer/newmeow/README.md

 NewMeow is an app that will make your day cat-tastic!
 NewMeow displays random cat pictures that you can favorite.

 ### Background
 NewMeow is a Django-Python app that retrieves random pictures from [the Cat API](https://thecatapi.com/) and lets you favorite them to a PostgreSQL database.
-It is deployed on Heroku [here](https://newmeow.herokuapp.com/).
-It also has a beta-testing site for new features [here](https://beta-newmeow.herokuapp.com/).

 ### Tech Stack
 Python 3.7.1, Django 2.1.5, Heroku, PostgreSQL, UnitTest, Selenium, HTML, CSS